Zutatensuppe/twitch-emote-unlock/README.md

     ![5](docs/5.png)

 6. Scroll down to find 'Authoriation: OAuth BLABLABLABLABLA' in the Request Headers section.
-'BLABLABLABLABLA' is what you have to fill in here
+'BLABLABLABLABLA' (blurred out in the screenshot) is what you have to use
     ![6](docs/6.png)